 The Kendrick Pledge acknowledges and supports British values of democracy, individual liberty, the rule of law and the mutual respect and tolerance of those with different faiths and beliefs and for those without faith.
 Our pledge and British values are promoted as part of students' Personal Development and the school's Social, Moral, Spiritual and Cultural (SMSC) education.
-We expect our whole school community to abide by this pledge and support us with its principles at all times.
+We expect our whole school community to abide by this pledge and uphold these key principles at all times.